meysam81/meysam81/README.md

 # Introduce yourself in one paragraph

 I have a passion for software engineering 🧑‍💻 and a constant desire to learn and grow 🧗‍♀️.
 As a perfectionist, I strive for excellence in everything I do.
-In my free time, I enjoy reading non-fiction 📖, [writing technical articles](https://meysam.io/) 🖊️, gaming 🎮, and lifting weights in the gym 💪.
+In my free time, I enjoy reading non-fiction 📖, [writing technical articles](https://meysam.io/) 🖊️, playing piano 🎹, gaming 🎮, and lifting weights in the gym 💪.

 # Tech Stack